bsamot10/EuroleagueDataETL/euroleague_api_etl/README.md

 ### Results

-The results are saved in the EuroleagueProject directory under a folder with name _euroleague_data_ and they are classified per season.
+The results are saved in the EuroleagueProject directory under a folder with name _euroleague_json_data_ and they are classified per season.

 For each season's directory there exist two sub-directories: one for successful requests (dir name: _success_) and one for failed requests (dir name: _failure_).